 Transportation options to and from the Montréal airport

-Montréal-Trudeau international airport (YUL) is one of Canada’s most important hubs.
+YUL Montréal-Trudeau International Airport is one of Canada’s most important hubs, with direct service to 150 worldwide destinations making it the country’s most international airport.
+A true city of aviation, Montréal is home to both the flag carrier and the nation’s largest airline Air Canada, as well as several of the world’s most important aviation organizations included the ICAO and IATA.
 The flag carrier and the nation’s largest airline, Air Canada, is headquartered in Montréal.
-Notably, American travellers are increasingly using the airport as a seamless hub to transfer to a selection of European destinations, such as France and Portugal.
+Notably, American travellers are increasingly using the airport as a seamless hub to transfer to European, African and Asian destinations.

 Speaking of growth, the ground transportation services to and from the airport are also diversifying.